 To Access.
 You have the right to request access to your PHI and to inspect and copy your PHI in the designated record set under the policies and procedures established by the Plan.
 The designated record set is the series of codes that make up each electronic claim.
 This does not include psychotherapy notes and any information compiled in reasonable anticipation of or for the use of civil, criminal or administrative actions or proceedings or PHI that is maintained by a covered entity that is a clinical laboratory.
 The requested information will be provided within 30 days if the information is maintained on site or within 60 days if the information is maintained offsite.
 A single 30-day extension is allowed if the Plan is unable to comply with the deadline.
-To the extent that the Plan uses or maintains an electronic format.
-You may also direct the Plan to transmit a copy of your PHI from the Plan in an electronic format directly to an entity or person designated by you.
+To the extent that the Plan uses or maintains an electronic health record, you have a right to obtain a copy of your PHI from the Plan in an electronic format.
+You may also direct the Plan to transmit a copy of your PHI in such electronic format directly to an entity or person designated by you.